 NOTE: We strongly recommend changing the Username and Password; otherwise, anyone on your network may be able to access your devices.

-NOTE: The UniFi mobile app content will always be hidden in the system app switcher.
+NOTE: If inactivity lock is enabled, the UniFi mobile app content will always be hidden in the system app switcher.

 Language & Permissions: Tap to configure the language and access permissions for the UniFi mobile app.